DrPolat/LangChain-Summarize-Text-From-YouTube-or-Website/README.md

 Input Handling: Users input their Groq API key and a URL (either YouTube or a website).
 Data Loading: Depending on the URL type, either YoutubeLoader or UnstructuredURLLoader is used.
 Text Splitting: Documents are split into smaller chunks for summarization using RecursiveCharacterTextSplitter.

-##  Summarization: The LangChain framework, specifically the map_reduce chain, is employed to generate a comprehensive summary from the split chunks.
+Summarization: The LangChain framework, specifically the map_reduce chain, is employed to generate a comprehensive summary from the split chunks.

-The application is designed to provide a seamless experience for summarizing lengthy online content.
+I would like to state that I benefited from the codes used by Krish Naik.